Two-photon absorption: Coefficients

 picosecond to subpicosecond durations, noticeably reduced TPA coefficient have been obtained.

 In water

-Laser induced TPA in water was discovered in 1980.
+Laser induced two-photon absorption in water was discovered in 1980.

 Water absorbs UV radiation near 125 nm exiting the 3a1 orbital leading to dissociation into OH− and H+.
-Through TPA this dissociation can be achieved by two photons near 266 nm.
+Through two-photon absorption, this dissociation can be achieved by two photons near 266 nm.
 Since water and heavy water have different vibration frequencies and inertia they also need different photon energies to achieve dissociation and have different absorption coefficients for a given photon wavelength.

 A study from Jan 2002 used a femtosecond laser tuned to 0.22 Picoseconds found the coefficient of D2O to be 42±5 10−11(cm/W) whereas H2O was 49±5 10−11(cm/W).